codesections/advent-of-raku-2020/README.md

 free to ask for help on IRC/the issues/the subreddit – there will almost certainly be someone who can tell you how to get Raku to do what you want it to do!

+Anyone who is completing AoC puzzles is also welcome to join the Raku [private leaderboard](https://adventofcode.com/2020/leaderboard/private).
+The code to join is `407451-52d64a27`.

 ## Getting started with Raku

 The resources below may be helpful, especially if you are new to Raku.
 If you have